Powerball: Double Play

 A Double Play option is available in 14 states and Puerto Rico.
 (Note: Beginning August 23, 2021, Double Play became available in Colorado, Florida, Indiana, Maryland, Michigan, Missouri, New Jersey, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee and Washington.
 Montana added Double Play in July 2022.
 Mississippi added Double Play option beginning November 5, 2023.)
 For an additional $1, players may reuse their Powerball numbers in a second drawing with a different prize structure held approximately 30 minutes after the main drawing.
 The Double Play top prize is worth $10 million, which stays as a fixed amount in every drawing, even if there's no winner.
 Unlike the main drawing's increasing jackpots, the $10 million top prize in Double Play is a not annuitized.
 Thus, a player is able to receive a cash lump sum worth $10 million, subject to state and federal taxes.
 A Powerball ticket with the Double Play option costs $3.
 If both the Power Play and Double Play options are chosen, then the total cost is $4.

 Prizes and odds

-Payouts as of October 7, 2015:
+United States payouts as of October 7, 2015: